Fardeen-Awais/Decentralized-State-Only-Currency/README.md

 ---

 ## 📌 Disclaimer

-This document is a conceptual manifesto authored by **M. Fardeen**.
 It represents a **theoretical, non-actionable framework for academic, research, and intellectual discussion only**.
 The author neither promotes nor facilitates its implementation, nor endorses its use for any illegal, unregulated, or non-consensual purposes.
 All final implementation decisions, responsibilities, and international implications rest solely in the hands of **sovereign governments and global financial institutions**.